 Since filming we had to wait 5 months until the show aired.

 In August, staying late at work and laptops at the ready, we watched our Dragons’ Den episode.
 Not surprisingly we had a flood of interest immediately!

-We’ve come along way because we only had 2,000 or so people signed up before Dragons’ Den and now we have 90,000 people signed up to our service!
+We’ve come along way because we only had 2,000 or so people signed up before Dragons’ Den and now we have over 150,000 people signed up to our service!